-Using historical information about your campaign and evaluating the contextual signals present at auction-time, Maximize conversions bidding automatically finds an optimal bid for your ad each time it's eligible to appear.
-It uses advanced machine learning to automatically optimize bids and offers auction-time bidding capabilities that tailor bids for every auction to help get the cheapest conversions available for your budget.
+Using historical information about your campaign and evaluating the contextual signals present at auction-time, Maximize conversions bidding finds an optimal bid for your ad each time it's eligible to appear.
+It uses advanced AI to optimize bids and offers auction-time bidding capabilities that tailor bids for every auction to help get the cheapest conversions available for your budget.

 Before switching to Maximize conversions: